Solar Charging System for Electric Cars

 - Rivian R1T - 5-10 hours

-- Tesla Model S – Tesla Model S can run all day long for up to six hours
+- Tesla Model S – Tesla Model S can be run at a maximum of 6 hours

 - Tesla Model X – up to 6 hours